PeirongShi/CanterburyCommuto/README.md

 #### For simplified execution using a configuration file and additional usage details, please refer to the `example.ipynb` file located in the example folder.
-Alternatively, instead of using Google Maps, you may opt for the free GraphHopper method.
-Please refer to `example.ipynb` for setup and usage instructions.
+As an alternative to the Google Maps API, the free and locally hosted GraphHopper method may be used.
+Please refer to `example.ipynb` for detailed setup and usage instructions.

 ### Results